-The moment you step into that covered area you get amazed by variety of scents.
+The moment you step into that covered area you get amazed by the variety of scents.
 People who were hitherto cooling themselves by waving newspapers in front of their faces, get up as soon as they see the potential customer.
-On their stalls – spices of various scents, colors and shapes.
+On their stalls – spices of various scents, colors, and shapes.
 It’s hard to recognize them all, some might not be familiar even when you are told about them.
 And you will not be able to avoid haggling, of course.

-This Arab souk curves in seemingly countless turns and narrow passages to both sides where you can find other stores, stalls selling spices and all the other goods you can think of.
+This Arab souk curves in seemingly countless turns and narrow passages to both sides where you can find other stores, stalls selling spices, and all the other goods you can think of.
 And when you think you are walking straight and have some clue where you are going to stumble out of this covered souk, don’t be surprised if it’s totally the opposite!

-But, I quickly forgot about it stepping into that Asian-Arab district where everybody was rushing down narrow streets, loud car horns were howling over and over – because an over packed cart stopped in the middle of a small square that young Indian was not able to move anymore, not for an inch… You turn right to even smaller street than the previous one.
-People are loading sacks of their goods there, moving bags with spices and vegetables, some of them sitting on pile of bags catching their breath.
+But, I quickly forgot about it stepping into that Asian-Arab district where everybody was rushing down narrow streets, loud car horns were howling over and over – because an over-packed cart stopped in the middle of a small square that young Indian was not able to move anymore, not for an inch… You turn right to an even smaller street than the previous one.
+People are loading sacks of their goods there, moving bags with spices and vegetables, some of them sitting on a pile of bags catching their breath.
 Their neighbors or coworkers come along and there it starts, a vivid conversation!
 Even though the sun is still up and it seems the street itself is going to melt under those 45 degrees.

 People you come across are also surprised – for seeing a tourist in this area.
 While they all work diligently, it’s somewhat embarrassing to take out those wet wipes and bottles of water all the time, taking pictures all around.

-And above, at small building windows, clothes, mail shirts drying in the sun… You have obviously stepped into an Asian population area (75 percent of those 80 percent of foreigners in total, are from Asia).
+And above, in small building windows, clothes, mail shirts drying in the sun… You have obviously stepped into an Asian population area (75 percent of those 80 percent of foreigners in total, are from Asia).
 Anyway, I took one more picture thinking that no one will believe me that this is a shot from the actual Dubai!